 School Website

-Founded in 1838 by members of the Siloam Baptist Church, Judson College in Marion, Alabama is a private Baptist women’s college and the fifth-oldest women’s college in the country.
-Since the school enrolls a mere 300 undergraduate students, it is no wonder that it boasts the lowest student-to-faculty ratio on our list of 6:1.
-Students may pursue inexpensive bachelor’s degrees through the school’s four divisions in social sciences, professional studies, sciences, and humanities and fine arts as well as pre-professional programs in veterinary medicine, seminary, occupational therapy, physical therapy, pharmacy, medicine, medical technology, law, engineering, and dentistry.
+Judson College was founded in 1838 by members of the Siloam Baptist Church.
+It’s is a private Baptist women’s college and the fifth-oldest women’s college in the country.
+Since the school enrolls a mere 300 undergraduate students, it’s no wonder it has the lowest student/faculty ratio of 6:1.
+Students may pursue inexpensive bachelor’s degrees through the school’s four divisions in:

 In-State Tuition: $18,510